Firebacks

 Description: Low-arched shape within broad fillet edging marked with a repeated leaf pattern ascending toward the top; on an incised criss-cross field a Tudor royal shield, quarterly France Modern and England, supported by a stylised, scaly dragon and greyhound and surmounted by a crown, all resting on a two-stepped compartment with cavetto- and astragal-moulded edging at the top.

 Notes: Pastiche 'Tudor' design by George Shaw of Saddleworth, Lancashire, c.1850, possibly intended to be passed off as genuine Tudor.
-Examples are also to be found in Lichfield Guildhall (without the leaf pattern on the edging and the 'scales' on the dragon) and Cheetham's Library, Manchester.
-Firebacks of the same armorial design within a different, arched rectangular, edging are known, an example being at Mottistone Manor, on the Isle of Wight (no. 1296).
+Another casting in this form is in Cheetham's Library, Manchester.
+A variant exists without the leaf pattern on the edging and the 'scales' on the dragon.
+Firebacks of the same armorial design within a different, arched rectangular, edging are also known.

 Copies of this fireback are known.